 ANTI-HUMAN TRAFFICKING AND SLAVERY STATEMENT

-The California Transparency in Supply Chains Act of 2010 requires certain companies to disclose their efforts to eradicate human trafficking and slavery from their direct supply chains for tangible goods offered for sale.
-The U.K. Modern Slavery Act of 2015 requires certain commercial organizations to publish a human trafficking and slavery statement describing the steps, if any, the organization has taken during the financial year to ensure that human trafficking and slavery is not taking place in any of its supply chains and in any part of its own business.
+The California Transparency in Supply Chains Act of 2010, the U.K. Modern Slavery Act of 2015, and the Australian Modern Slavery Act of 2018 require certain commercial organizations to publish statements describing the steps the organization has taken during the prior financial year to ensure that human trafficking and slavery are not taking place in their operations or supply chains.

-This Anti-Human Trafficking and Slavery Statement reflects our progress during 2020, covering Amphenol's January 1- December 31 fiscal year, and ongoing efforts to combat and prevent human trafficking, slavery and forced, compulsory or involuntary labor in our supply chain.
-This Statement is intended to fulfill the requirements of both the California and UK acts specified above.
+This Anti-Human Trafficking and Slavery Statement is made pursuant to the requirements of the above statutes and regulations.
+For fiscal year 2021, this statement addresses our ongoing efforts to combat and prevent human trafficking, slavery and forced, compulsory or involuntary labor in our supply chain.

 Policies and Commitment to Prevention of Human Trafficking